-In recent years, internalization transactions have been the subject of stockholder litigation.
+Internalization transactions have been the subject of stockholder litigation.
 Stockholder litigation can be costly and time-consuming, and there can be no assurance that any litigation expenses the Company might incur would not be significant or that the outcome of litigation would be favorable to the Company.
 Any amounts the Company is required to expend defending any such litigation will reduce the amount of funds available for investment by the Company in properties or other investments.